Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 In the case of the world matrix, we combine the translation, rotation, and scale matrices to transform a vertex from object space to world space.

-The *world matrix* is the matrix that combines translation, rotation and scale matrices to transform a vertex from the object space to the world space.
-It is the matrix that is used to insert the object in the game world.
+Again, the world matrix is the matrix that combines translation, rotation and scale matrices to transform a vertex from the object space to the world space.
+It can be seen as the matrix that is used to insert the object in the game world.

 In our code, we compute the world matrix in the `Update` function: